vtsal/dft32/README.md

 To compute the 32-point DFT using the Python scipy library, run the sinfloatpt.py script.
 This created the FFT shown in dft32scipy.png.

 To simulate generation of the output files routfile.txt and ioutfile.txt, create a Vivado project and add text_tb.vhd, nfdt.vhd, regn.vhd, controller.vhd, realcoeff32.vhd, and imagcoeff32.vhd.
 The DFT complex coefficients have been predefined for N=32, but can be regenerated for any value of N using dftcoeffgen.py.
-Note that this script formats outputs for use in VHDL in custom 18-bit fixed point (if you are using only the 32-bit DFT, this step is not necessary).
-Set the top module to the text bench (text_tb), and ensure that rinfile.txt and routfile.txt are in the correct file path.
+Note that this script formats outputs for use in VHDL in custom 18-bit fixed point (if you are using only the 32-point DFT, this step is not necessary).
+Set the top module to the text bench (text_tb), and ensure that rinfile.txt and iinfile.txt are in the correct file path.
 Run the simulation, and collect the output files, routfile.txt, and ioutfile.txt.
 These files contain the DFT results.

 To plot the results, run the dftresult.py script, and note the result.
 One has been pregenrated in dft32fpga.png.